nadun345/PDF-scraping-SDGs/README.md

 The project consist of mainly 2 phases; data extraction from pdf's and text visualization in a form of a word cloud.

 Sustainable Development Goals (SDGs) have been introduced by the UN.
 At present, companies as well as investors pay attention to sustainable investments.
 This program is coded in order to capture the context that the comapnies are discussing in their sustainability/ annual reports addressing the SDGs.
-In order to fetch the sentences, I have used a pre-compiled keyword list which has is provided by United Nations Sustainable Development Solutions Network http://ap-unsdsn.org/wp-content/uploads/2017/04/Compiled-Keywords-for-SDG-Mapping_Final_17-05-10.xlsx
+In order to fetch the sentences, I have used a pre-compiled keyword list which has been provided by United Nations Sustainable Development Solutions Network http://ap-unsdsn.org/wp-content/uploads/2017/04/Compiled-Keywords-for-SDG-Mapping_Final_17-05-10.xlsx

 The python libraries used are;
 PyPDF2, textract, re, pandas, matplotlib, NLTK, WordCloud